Do you know the story about the frog in a pot?

-Remember, these scales do not measure burnout; low results do not necessarily indicate that your client has burnout.
+Remember, this scale does not measure burnout; low results do not necessarily indicate that your client has burnout.
 A low score does indicate that your client is dissatisfied, and it is worth investigating whether the source of this unhappiness can be traced to workplace stress.

 7 Best PositivePsychology.com Burnout Prevention Tools

 Burnout is the final stage of consistent and poorly managed stress in the workplace.
 The following PositivePsychology.com tools can help your client better cope with stress.